As parents, we know we’re supposed to read aloud to our kids because it’s good for their growing little brains.

 These books are perfectly attuned to what’s going on inside a toddler’s brain developmentally.
 When you read these books aloud to your 2-year-old, she’ll think, “YES!
 YOU TOTALLY GET ME.”

-- Not a Box – This book features two things 2-year-olds love: pretend play and cardboard boxes.
+This book features two things 2-year-olds love: pretend play and cardboard boxes.
 Inside, you get a sneak peek into what’s really happening inside the imagination of your toddler.
+With simple illustrations, this is a great little book about the power of your imagination.

 - A Big Mooncake for Little Star – Because 2-year-olds struggle with impulse control, they immediately relate to the main character in this book.
 And here’s the important part: Even though she struggles to control her impulses, her mom still loves and accepts her.